retroj/mowedline-manual/configuration.md

 Configuration
 =============

-This document pertains to mowedline 0.2.9-dev.
+This document pertains to mowedline 2.0.0.

-Mowedline is configured by creating either a `~/.mowedline` or `~/.config/mowedline/init.scm` file, or passing a file along with the `-config` command.
+Mowedline is configured by creating either a `~/.mowedline` or `$XDG_CONFIG_HOME/mowedline/init.scm` file, or passing a file along with the `-config` command.
+If `XDG_CONFIG_HOME` is not specified in the environment, the value `~/.config` will be used.
 The documentation will sometimes refer to this file as your ".mowedline", and when it does, it refers to either one.
 Some configuration can also be done by passing commands to the `mowedline` program.

 Instead of using a static configuration format and being constrained by the implicit limitations thereof, a mowedline configuration is written in